Tear gas: Site of action

-Use
+Uses

 Warfare

-During World War I, various forms of tear gas were used in combat and tear gas was the most common form of chemical weapon used.
+During World War I, forms of tear gas were used in combat and tear gas was the most common form of chemical weapon used.
 None of the belligerents believed that the use of irritant gases violated the Hague Convention of 1899 which prohibited the use of "poison or poisoned weapons" in warfare.
-Use of chemical weapons escalated during the war to lethal gases, after 1914 (during which only tear gas was used).
+Grenades with the lacrimatory agent ethyl bromoacetate were the first chemical weapon used in World War I. It first was used in August 1914 by the French, whose police had previously used it domestically starting in 1912; followed by the Germans deploying the lung irritant dianisidine chlorosulphonate they called "Nerst Ni-Shrapnel" or "ni-shells" (derived from the word for sneezing powder) against British and Indian troops in October, and the lacrimatory irritant xylyl bromide against the Russians in January of 1915.
+Alone, these riot control agents' use was small scale and ineffective and over shadowed by the stronger chemical weapons that were introduced later in 1915.
+Tear gas continued to be used until the end of the war.

+Although the French were the first to deploy tear gas in war, an American schoolteacher first proposed using artillery shells filled with chlorine gas in 1862.
 The US Chemical Warfare Service developed tear gas grenades for use in riot control in 1919.

 Use of tear gas in interstate warfare, as with all other chemical weapons, was prohibited by the Geneva Protocol of 1925: it prohibited the use of "asphyxiating gas, or any other kind of gas, liquids, substances or similar materials", a treaty that most states have signed.
 Police and civilian self-defense use is not banned in the same manner.
+The United States adopted the protocol under the stipulation that it did not apply to tear gas use in warfare as the agents were nonlethal and used domestically, and did not ratify the protocol until 1975 following controversy over its use in the Vietnam War.

-Tear gas was used in combat by Italy in the Second Italo-Ethiopian War, by Japan in the Second Sino-Japanese War, by Spain in the Rif War and by the United States in the Vietnam War, and by Israel in the Israel–Palestine conflict.
+Tear gas was used in combat by Italy in the Second Italo-Ethiopian War, by Japan in the Second Sino-Japanese War, by Iraq in the Iran–Iraq War, by Spain in the Rif War, by the United States in the Vietnam War, and by Israel in the Israel–Palestine conflict.

 Tear gas exposure is an element of military training programs, typically as a means of improving trainees' tolerance to tear gas and encouraging confidence in the ability of their issued protective equipment to prevent chemical weapons exposure.